 What are the steps in the appointment process for a Department Head?
 The process for the appointment of a Department Head is the same as for regular faculty with a few differences.
-The Provost and Vice-President Academic attends the first meeting of the Search Committee to discuss the department's needs, requests, obligations and opportunities.13.6
+The Provost and Vice-President Academic attends the first meeting of the Search Committee to discuss the department's needs, requests, obligations and opportunities.

 Department Heads are appointed initially for no longer than five years.
-13.6.4(i) Reappointments are for no longer than three years.
+Reappointments are for no longer than three years.
 There is no specific process for the appointment of Assistant Deans, but many colleges apply a similar process to that used in the appointment of Department Heads.

-The Search Committee for the appointment of a Department Head is chaired by the Dean or Dean's designate and consists of the same membership as the Search Committee for a faculty appointment except that it includes two heads from cognate departments as observers.
+13.6.1 The Search Committee for the appointment of a Department Head is chaired by the Dean or Dean's designate and consists of the same membership as 13.6.2 the Search Committee for a faculty appointment except that it includes two heads from cognate departments as observers.
 It may recommend two candidates for appointment.
-Candidates for the position of Department Head can not be members of the Search Committee.13.6.1 13.6.2
+Candidates for the position of Department Head